stefanoverna/graphql8/guides/operation_store/overview.md

 layout: guide
 doc_stub: false
 search: true
-section: GraphQL Pro - OperationStore
+section: GraphQL8 Pro - OperationStore
 title: Overview
 desc: Learn how persisted queries work and how OperationStore implements them.
 index: 0
 pro: true
 ---

-`GraphQL::Pro::OperationStore` uses `ActiveRecord` and `Rack` to maintain a normalized, deduplicated database of _persisted queries_ for your GraphQL system.
+`GraphQL8::Pro::OperationStore` uses `ActiveRecord` and `Rack` to maintain a normalized, deduplicated database of _persisted queries_ for your GraphQL8 system.

 In this guide, you'll find: